 And volià!
 You’ve reached the summit.
 You can now say you’ve been to Andorra’s highest point!

-Take some time to recover, eat a snack/lunch, and admire the views.
+Take time to recover, eat a snack/lunch, and admire the views.
 From the top, the panoramic is impressive.
 You can admire the Pica d’Estats, the highest mountain in Catalonia, if you look northwest.
-In all other directions, you’ll have wonderful views of mountain peaks of Andorra, Catalonia, and France.
+In all other directions, you’ll have beautiful views of the mountain peaks of Andorra, Catalonia, and France.
 You’ll also be able to spot several lakes and the mountain village from where you started the hike: Arinsal.

 Just before reaching the mountain pass, you’ll find the white and red marks again and stumble upon another sign indicating the “Estany Negre”.
 That’s where you want to go.

-In the distance, you can already see the Estany Negre, a glacial lake with intense blue waters.
+In the distance, you can already see the lake Estany Negre, a glacial lake with intense blue waters.
 On sunny days, the water reflects the sunlight, creating bright spots that seem to be dancing as you move.
 It’s magical.

-After skirting the lake, the trail keeps descending to the plain, following exactly the same path you used to go up.
+After skirting the lake, the trail keeps descending to the plain, following the same path you used to go up.

 From here, you follow the trail to the Comapedrosa mountain pass and descend through the same path you’ve taken to go up.

 And that’s the end of the route.
 Well done!
-Now it’s time to chill, get a much-deserved show and enjoy a delicious meal.
+Now it’s time to chill, get a much-deserved shower and enjoy a delicious meal.
 If you’re looking for a place to eat, you can check our “Where to eat in Andorra: A guide to the best food finds” guide.

 Things to take into account when hiking Comapedrosa